mustafaulubas/full_stack_search_api/README.md

 * Once you're satified with your solution, create a Pull Request in your repo.
 * Your solution should work like this:
 ![Result](/static/results_example.gif)

-Too hard?
-Got stuck?
-We encourage to reach out to Tutors and the CodeDoor Slack Community.
-Too easy?
-Go the extra mile and add additional search functionalities or improve the styling.

 **Good Luck and Happy Coding!**